pnieves2019/MAELASviewer/README.md

 MANUSCRIPT
 -------------------------------

 P. Nieves, S. Arapan, A.P.
-Kądzielawa and D. Legut, MAELASviewer: an online tool to visualize magnetostriction, 2020, arXiv
+Kądzielawa and D. Legut, MAELASviewer: an online tool to visualize magnetostriction, 2020, Submitted to Sensors